Year at a Glance for

 May

-- TVR (Transcript Verification Report): You will be asked during one of your Language Arts 12 classes to verify that your address and personal information is correct in the Ministry records.
-On the bottom on the May TVR you will see a list of the institutions who can access your final marks
+- TVR (Transcript Verification Report): The Counselling Centre will provide you with your TVR one more time to verify the accuracy of all the information.
+It is very important that you ensure your home address and personal information is correct in the Ministry records.
+On the bottom of the May TVR you will see a list of the institutions who can access your final marks.

-- Conditional Offers of Admission: You will receive notification that you have been accepted contingent upon your final grades at the end of July.
-To accept the offer, you will be required to pay an admission deposit by a deadline and you will then receive notification of your course registration date.
+- Conditional Offers of Admission: You will receive notification that you have been conditionally accepted, contingent upon your final grades at the end of July.
+To accept the offer, you will be required to pay an admission deposit by a deadline. and you will then receive notification of your course registration date.

 June

-- Confirmation of Plans: Accept your offer; then courteously decline offer(s) from the other post-secondary schools so your reserved spot can be given to another applicant.
+- Confirmation of Plans: Accept your offer and pay your registration deposit; then courteously decline offer(s) from the other post-secondary institutions so your reserved spot can be given to another applicant.

-- Course Registration: Be working on a draft of your timetable and course requests so that when you are able to register, you will be ready and have the greatest chance of getting the courses you would like to take.
+- Course Registration: Work on a draft of your course schedule and course requests so that when you are able to register, you will be ready and have the greatest chance of getting the courses you would like to take.
+You can often find online reviews about the course/instructor.

 - Course Planning Workshops/Student Orientations: The institution will provide you with opportunities to meet with an advisor and tour the campus.
 You can ask questions about your program.
-It is a good idea to take advantage of this opportunities as it will increase your chance of success in September.
+It is a good idea to take advantage of these opportunities, as it will increase your chance of success in September.
 Some institutions will not meet with you individually until you have been part of a small group session.
+It is worth meeting with an advisor to discuss your course and program requirements.
+This can save you time and money!

-- Do your best in all of your Grade 12 classes’ right until the end of the year: The marks in your courses will still be reviewed by the institution in early August!
+- Do your best in all of your Grade 12 classes’ right until the end of the year: All your final course marks will be reviewed by the institution in early August!

 - High School is finished!!!
 Congratulations and good luck!